Old joke setup:

 - In the cartoon The Itsy Bitsy Spider, Itsy is told to "walk this way," by a fat waddling ladybug, but gets a smack in the face when he actually does walk that way.

-- One episode of Duckman had a character say this and prance away.
+- The "Longest Weekend" episode of Duckman had a character say this and prance away.
 Duckman to his companions: "Do it and you're off the show."
+Although another episode also played it straight.

 - Speaking of ducks, Daffy once followed the Silly Walk of a butler.